-The demand will stem from a mix of fleet growth, retirements, and attrition.
-Meeting this extraordinary demand will require proactive planning and collaboration within the global aviation industry.
-As several hundred thousand pilots and technicians reach retirement age over the next decade, educational outreach and career pathway programs will be essential to inspiring and recruiting the next generation of personnel.
+Meeting the projected long-term demand will require a collective effort across the global aviation industry.
+As tens of thousands of pilots, technicians and cabin crew members reach retirement age over the next decade, educational outreach and career pathway programs will be essential to inspiring and recruiting the next generation.

 While the current industry downturn, driven by COVID-19, has resulted in a temporary oversupply of qualified personnel, the long-term need remains robust.
 In recent decades, aviation has experienced external forces that have affected demand, such as 9/11, SARS and the Great Financial Crisis.
 Recovery has generally followed several years later, as the fundamentals driving passenger and air traffic demand remain strong.

 Prior to the downturn, the commercial aviation industry was poised to experience a shortfall of qualified pilots and technicians.
 Analysis of new licenses and certificates issued over the past few years had indicated that the number of new personnel entering the industry was lagging demand.
 The short-term oversupply allows operators the opportunity to build their pipeline in anticipation of growth returning in the next few years.

 Some personnel who are currently furloughed because of the market downturn will find employment in the government and business and general aviation sectors that have previously struggled with shortages amid surging commercial demand.
 Additionally, as commercial traffic demand returns in upcoming years, aspiring aviators will have the opportunity to fill open positions created by a combination of personnel retirements and fleet growth.